Domenez25/build-a-secure-web-application-using-django/docs/index.md

 ### Overview

-Web security is a critical component of web development, addressing vulnerabilities and safeguarding applications against various cyber threats.
+Web security is a critical component of web development, addressing vulnerabilities and safeguarding applications against various cyber threats.<br>
 Django, a high-level Python web framework, comes equipped with robust security features that help developers build secure applications with ease.

 ### Who I Am

-I am Bouzara Zakaria, a network engineering studet at University of Science and Technology Houari Boumedien, Algeria.
-And a seasoned web developer with extensive experience in building and securing web applications using Django.
+I am Bouzara Zakaria, a network engineering studet at University of Science and Technology Houari Boumedien.
+And a seasoned web developer with good experience in building and securing web applications using Django.
 Through this documentation, I aim to share my knowledge and best practices to help you create secure and reliable web applications.

 ### What You'll Learn